 In a private cloud setup, you’ll be in charge of managing the servers - even if they’re physically placed in a data center.

 With managed cloud hosting you will have experts taking care of your servers as well.
-This will include everything from security patches, maintenance, and monitoring performance of your setup.
+This will include everything from security patches, maintenance, and monitoring the performance of your setup.

-Because you’re paying someone else to handle your servers, this will cost you more than private cloud hosting.
+Because you’re paying someone else to handle your servers, this might cost you more than private cloud hosting.
 But it might be worth it, as you won’t have to worry about maintaining it yourself and spending resources on that.

 Which type of cloud hosting should you choose?

 To find the right cloud hosting for your website, it’s important to take a look at your requirements as well as your budget.

 All types of hosting come in different price levels and they all have benefits and drawbacks.
 And depending on your needs, the recommended hosting setup might be very different.

 Here are a few things to consider when choosing your hosting setup: